mojimoon/bangumi-anime-ranking/README.md

 - Estimated time to get entry details: 40-50 minutes.
 - Refer to [Bangumi API](https://bangumi.github.io/api/) for everything about API.
 - Although fake user-agent works, it is recommended to [configure your own UA](https://github.com/bangumi/api/blob/master/docs-raw/user%20agent.md).
-- The data are crawled in groups.
-By default, 10 pages (240 entries) per block, and there are 32 blocks (320 pages).
-However, it is very likely that the number of pages has increased over time.
-Some of the variables are hard-coded, so you may need to modify them manually.
+- The data are crawled and processed in blocks.
+By default, 10 pages (240 entries) per block.
+At 2023-04-30, there are 320 pages in total, which are split into 32 blocks, numbered with their starting page number (1, 11, 21, ..., 311).
+It is very likely that pages and blocks will increase over time, but there should be no issue if you keep the default block setting.